6 DAYS FROM $999

 Transylvanian delights: Mountainous Sinaia and Peles Castle

 Today we’ll venture into Transylvania, the mountainous, legend-haunted region in central Romania.
 On the way, we’ll stop for lunch in Sinaia, a former royal summer retreat, and visit fairy-tale Peles Castle.
 As we enter Transylvania proper, you’ll see why it’s known as the last medieval landscape in Europe.
 You’ll return to Bucharest in the afternoon.
-Dinner is included at a local restaurant.
+Dinner is included at the hotel restaurant.

 Explore elegant Bucharest and its infamous People’s Palace

 This morning we’ll embark on a panoramic tour of Bucharest and have lunch at a local restaurant.
 Afterwards, explore Bucharest’s grand monuments and leafy, old-world boulevards on a city tour that includes a choice of entrances.
 Unforgettable Moment: You can visit the infamous People’s Palace, the grandiose, sprawling, and never-completed administrative building initiated by dictator Nicolae Ceausescu.
 Alternatively, take a fascinating walking tour of Manuc’s Inn, Bucharest’s oldest hotel building, which was built as a way station for caravans and surrounds a large open courtyard.
-Tonight, we’ll savor a delicious dinner at a Bucharest institution before transferring to Giurgiu, where we'll embark ship.
+Enjoy lunch in a local restaurant before transferring to Giurgiu, where we'll embark ship.
+Attend a Welcome Briefing, followed by your first dinner on board and the first in a series of on board Cultural Connections: a performance by the Contemporary Bulgarian Trio.

 Enjoy a full day in captivating Veliko Tarnovo, including lunch with students, choir performance, and onboard entertainment